tc39/notes/meetings/2017-09/sept-27.md

 WH: What important architectures do not support atomic 64-bit operations?
 Even 32-bit architectures often support 64-bit atomic operations.

-MS: 32 bit operations are being deprecated but they're still around.
+MLS: 32 bit operations are being deprecated but they're still around.
 MIPS is still being used.

 DE: Yeah, set top boxes use MIPS